Why automated spend management is the best thing since sliced bread

 Even when crime isn’t an issue, the process of working with cash is notoriously prone to human error.

 Why not cut down the admin with an automated, cashless system?
-Remove the need for paper documentation and go digital to track all of the transactions.
+Remove the need for paper documentation, like petty cash vouchers, and go digital to track all of the transactions.
 This way, you reduce the risk of error and can more easily analyse spending data to create the most robust and efficient business spending patterns.

 Use analysis and reporting software

 Don’t waste days on complex mathematical modelling and KPI checks.

 These days the pros use automated software to churn out the numbers that matter.
 Leaving you to focus instead on:

 - Selecting KPIs that can be automatically tracked

 - Creating a monthly report with the same variables